bboyfeiyu/android-tech-frontier/issue-16/Binder框架解析.md

     。/proc/binder/proc/<pid>

 Replace /proc/binder with /sys/kernel/debug/binder on devices with debugfs enabled.
->注意：在设备中将* /sys/kernel/debug/binder* 替换成* /proc/binder* 的时候，设置* debugfs* 为* enable*
+>注意：在设备中将 /sys/kernel/debug/binder 替换成 /proc/binder 的时候，设置 debugfs 为 enable

-Additional Binder Resources
+#Additional Binder Resources
-#附加的Binder资源

-Android Binder by Thorsten Schreiber from Ruhr-Universität Bochum Android Binder IPC Mechanism - 0xLab by Jim Huang (黄敬群￼￼￼) from 0xlab Android’s Binder by Ken from Ken’s Space
+Android Binder by Thorsten Schreiber from Ruhr-Universität Bochum
+Android Binder IPC Mechanism - 0xLab by Jim Huang (黄敬群￼￼￼) from 0xlab
+Android’s Binder by Ken from Ken’s Space
-Dianne Hackborn on Binder in Android on Linux Kernel Mailing List archive (LKML.ORG) Android Binder on elinux.org
+Dianne Hackborn on Binder in Android on Linux Kernel Mailing List archive (LKML.ORG)
+Android Binder on elinux.org
-Share memory using ashmem and binder in the android framework Introduction to OpenBinder and Interview with Dianne Hackborn Open Binder Documentation
+Share memory using ashmem and binder in the android framework
+Introduction to OpenBinder and Interview with Dianne Hackborn
+Open Binder Documentation
 Binder IPC - A walk-though native IAudioFlinger::setMode call

-Summary
+#Summary

 We learned about: